Meta Case Study

 Include the failure

 Recess Sports didn’t work as a business.
-Showing that — with honest diagnosis and a real pivot — signals more seniority than three polished success stories.
+Showing that honestly, with a real diagnosis and a real pivot, signals more seniority than three polished success stories.

 Bet 04